warrior-ride-buddies/warrior-ride-buddies.github.io/index.md

 After clicking on a user on the inbox page, past messages are displayed on a modal.</p>

 <p><img src="images/ProfilePage.png">
-Every user has a profile page that contains information about themselves that are pertinent to the application (i.e. Name, location, car information, and up-to-date schedule)</p>
+Every user has a profile page that contains information about themselves that are pertinent to the application (i.e. Name, location, car information, and up-to-date schedule).
+To access it, users need to navigate to the right of the navbar and click their profile picture or email to open a dropdown and then click "view profile".</p>

 <p><img src="images/RegisterPage.png">
 This page allows new users to create an account for this application.</p>